Discussions and Polls

 Submit your vote and view the results of the poll so far.
-If you have a comment, please post it.
+If you have a comment, please post below in the Discussion Forum section.

 What are you doing to encourage your clients to self–coach?